PhaseHosting/docker-volume-glusterfs/init-systems/systemd/README.md

 # systemd unit for docker-volume-glusterfs
 ## configure your glusterfs nodes
-Similar to the docker service you can pass parameters thru a config file
+The docker-volume-glusterfs plugin must be configured with the glusterfs nodes using a config file.
 ```bash
 vi etc/docker-volume-glusterfs.conf
 ```